DSP

 Predictive Image Coding

 LPC, Adaptive, and LOCO-I prediction for images.
+See how spatial neighbors predict pixels.

 Huffman Coding